Temapache

-Álamo Temapache (or simply Temapache) is a municipality located in the montane central zone in the Mexican state of Veracruz, about 90 km from state capital Xalapa.
+Álamo Temapache (or simply Temapache) is a municipality in the Mexican state of Veracruz.
+It is located about 90 km from the state capital Xalapa.
 It has a surface of 65.80 km2.
 It is located at 20°59′21″N 97°42′21″W. The municipal seat is at Álamo.

-Geographic limits
+Geography

 The municipality of Temapache is delimited to the north by Tepetzintla, Cerro Azul and Tamiahua to the east by Tuxpam, to the south by Tihuatlán, Castillo de Teayo and the state of Puebla, and to the south-west by Ixhuatlán de Madero.
 It is drained by several rivers including the Hondo and the Buenavista.

 Agriculture

-It produces principally maize, beans, orange fruit, watermelon and pumpkins seed.
+It produces principally maize, beans, orange fruit, watermelons and pumpkin seeds.

 Celebrations

 In Temapache, in September takes place the celebration in honor to Virgen del Carmen, Patron of the town, and in December takes place the celebration in honor to Virgen de Guadalupe.